 As part of the Manchester suite of clinics, Tommy’s is supporting this specialist clinic run by Dr Clare Towers.
 The clinic helps women with the autoimmune disorder Systemic Lupus Erythematous, and related diseases.
 These increase the risk of problems such as pre-eclampsia, premature birth and growth restriction.
 Tommy’s supports the clinic through access to our research midwives.

 Run by Jenny Myers at St. Mary’s hospital in Manchester, this clinic gives extra monitoring and pregnancy care to women with a history of high blood pressure, and those at risk of related complications.
 MAViS is currently home to exciting research funded by the National Institute for Health Research.
 Tommy’s supports the clinic through access to our research midwives.

 Tommy's Metabolic Antenatal Clinic

 In 2008, Tommy’s funded a specialist clinic to help women with severe obesity to have safe and healthy pregnancies.
-The metabolic antenatal clinic is home to specialists in pregnancy care and diabetes, as well as midwives and a specialist dietician.
+The Metabolic Antenatal Clinic is home to specialists in pregnancy care and diabetes, as well as midwives and a specialist dietician.
 It is constantly growing, and now provides care to 25-30 women every week.
-Last year women attending the Tommy’s clinic were an astounding 8 times less likely to have a stillbirth than women attending clinics not specialised in helping obese women.
+Last year, women attending the Tommy’s clinic were an astounding eight times less likely to have a stillbirth than women attending clinics not specialised in helping obese women.

 Read more about the Metabolic Antenatal Clinic